 - Although EYLEA may be dosed as frequently as 2 mg every 4 weeks (approximately every 25 days, monthly), additional efficacy was not demonstrated in most patients when EYLEA was dosed every 4 weeks compared to every 8 weeks.
 Some patients may need every–4–week (monthly) dosing after the first 20 weeks (5 months)1

-Efficacy and safety data of EYLEA in DR are derived from the VISTA, VIVID, and PANORAMA studies1
+Efficacy and safety data of EYLEA in DR are derived from the VISTA, VIVID, and PANORAMA clinical studies1

 Power Against Disease Progression

 Fewer patients with moderately severe to severe NPDR progressed to proliferative DR (PDR) or anterior segment neovascularization (ASNV) or developed central–involved DME (CI–DME) vs sham through weeks 52 and 100 in the clinical PANORAMA study1,2

 Progression to PDR or ASNV or Development of CI–DME Through Weeks 52 and 1001,2,*,†

 Start with EYLEA to help stop progression to PDR/ASNV or development of CI-DME1,2

 Progression to PDR (defined as ≥2-step worsening on ETDRS-DRSS score)1,2,‡

 Through 52 weeks based on reading center score (% patients)1

 - EYLEA 2 mg every 8 weeks§: 0% (hazard ratio: 0.00)

 - EYLEA 2 mg every 16 weeks§: 1.6% (hazard ratio: 0.11)